whitfin/loki-titanium-adapter/README.md

 in mind that you need to run `npm install` before you try to run it.
 For any further use, check out [Loki wiki](https://github.com/techfort/LokiJS/wiki) as the API is exactly the same.

+If you struggle for memory, close handles to the database when you're not using it and reopen when relevant (i.e. treat it like SQLite).